-Under PAYE, income from employment is subject to deductions of income tax and National Insurance in addition to other deductions.
-Income from employment includes basic pay, overtime, bonus payments, shift payments, regional payments such as London Weighting, tips, gratuities, etc. This list is not exhaustive.
-Also included as income is incidental benefit of any kind obtained by the employee if it is money or money’s worth, or if the employer has registered for voluntary payroll of benefits.
+Under PAYE, income from employment is subject to deductions of income tax and NIC in addition to other deductions.
+Income from employment includes basic pay, overtime, bonus payments, shift payments, regional payments such as London Weighting, tips, and gratuities.
+This list is not exhaustive.
+Also included as income is any incidental benefit of any kind obtained by the employee if it is money or money’s worth, or if the employer has registered for voluntary payroll of benefits.
 See the Non-cash earnings ― overview and Voluntary payrolling of benefits in kind guidance notes.

 The total of the individual items of pay that make up employment income is normally called ‘gross pay’.